 I only have the chance to ride public transit in Japan every so often, but I am still able to observe it almost everyday through its frequent inclusion in anime and other pop culture media.
 The Enoshima Electric Railway (江ノ島電鉄), or Enoden (江ノ電), is something of a poster child for this phenomenon, notable not just for how often it appears but also its proactive approach to marketing itself through this channel.
 The charming little green and yellow train, which shuttles riders between Kamakura and Enoshima/Fujisawa, is embedded in the popular imagination through mentions or appearances in novels, films, music, games, TV dramas, manga and animation.
 While the use of the trains, stations and crossings probably originates almost always as a creative choice, the railway, now part of the Odakyu Group, is quick to seize on potential collaboration and cross-promotion opportunities.

 With regard to anime specifically, how this usually plays out is that a light novel or manga that includes the railway will be green lit for broadcast anime adaptation, and for a select few of those Enoden will be involved in consultation on the creative side, providing input or access that informs how the line is depicted.
 The railway then uses advertising space in the trains and stations, and other means to promote the shows as they air.
 2014 Summer’s Hanayamata is Enoden’s current engagement.
 In the show, the trains and some of the stations and crossings appear in the opening credits and several of the episodes.
 Though I’m not sure of Enoden involvement, 2012’s Tari Tari is the most recent to have extensively featured the railway.
-Beyond Tari Tari, since I began my weekly review of transit in anime, the train or its stations have also appeared in Isshūkan Friends., Gokukoku no Brynhildr, Tsuritama and Natsuyuki Rendevouz.
+Beyond Tari Tari, since I began my Weekly Review of Transit, Place and Culture in Anime, the train or its stations have also appeared in Isshūkan Friends., Gokukoku no Brynhildr, Tsuritama and Natsuyuki Rendevouz.
 Earlier shows off the top of my head include Slam Dunk, Aoi Hana, Elfen Lied and one of my favorites, Mahōtsukai ni Taisetsu na Koto: Natsu no Sora.

 When we visited on 2014 August 31, we were making a beeline for Enoshima, so forewent the commemorative Hanayamata tickets and stamp rally that has been popular with fans this summer.
 From Twitter, I’ve seen that quite a few of the cars feature Hanayamata advertisements, though we somehow managed to miss them for all legs of our trip.